-How to create a professional business plan for your freelance business.
+How to create a freelance writing business plan.

 I have to admit I was one of those people when I first started my freelancing business.